Riverside County, California: American era

 When the initial 27 California counties were established in 1850, the area today known as Riverside County was divided between Los Angeles County and San Diego County.
 In 1853, the eastern part of Los Angeles County was used to create San Bernardino County.
 Between 1891 and 1893, several proposals and legislative attempts were put forth to form new counties in Southern California.
 These proposals included one for a Pomona County and one for a San Jacinto County.
 None of the proposals were adopted until a measure to create Riverside County was signed by Governor Henry H. Markham on March 11, 1893.

 County formation

 The new county was created from parts of San Bernardino County and San Diego County.
 On May 2, 1893, seventy percent of voters approved the formation of Riverside County.
 Voters chose the city of Riverside as the county seat, also by a large margin.
 Riverside County was officially formed on May 9, 1893, when the Board of Commissioners filed the final canvass of the votes.

-The county is also the location of the March Air Reserve Base, one of the oldest airfields continuously operated by the United States military.
-Established as the Alessandro Flying Training Field in February 1918, it was one of thirty-two U.S. Army Air Service training camps established after the United States entry into World War I in April 1917.
-The airfield was renamed March Field the following month for 2d Lieutenant Peyton C. March, Jr., the recently deceased son of the then-Army Chief of Staff, General Peyton C. March, who was killed in an air crash in Texas just fifteen days after being commissioned.
-March Field remained an active Army Air Service, then U.S. Army Air Corps installation throughout the interwar period, later becoming a major installation of the U.S. Army Air Forces during World War II.
-Renamed March Air Force Base in 1947 following the establishment of the U.S. Air Force, it was a major Strategic Air Command (SAC) installation throughout the Cold War.
-In 1996, it was transferred to the Air Force Reserve Command and gained its current name as a major base for the Air Force Reserve and the California Air National Guard.